 Reviews of The Ice

 ‘No other recent novel I’ve read has such fully realised female characters, even ones who shout their feminist credentials from the rooftops…This is a world of arms dealers, heroic arctic adventurers and power crazed captains of industry.
 And that’s just the ladies.
 It’s a business thriller with an eco-edge… Could The Ice be the surprise hit of summer 2017?
-Its sparkling descriptions of ice and snow will certainly chill you out on a hot day at the beach.
-And thanks to just the right amount of aspirational scene-setting and more holiday porn than a year’s worth of Conde Nast Traveller, this memorable eco-chiller allows you to dream about luxury wood cabins while cursing the evils of capitalism’ The Times
+Thanks to just the right amount of aspirational scene-setting and more holiday porn than a year’s worth of Conde Nast Traveller, this memorable eco-chiller allows you to dream about luxury wood cabins while cursing the evils of capitalism’ The Times

 ‘A gripping, brilliantly textured climate thriller.
 Its timeliness is chilling.
 A stunning read’ Liz Jensen, author of The Rapture